First off, the major engines like Google (tm) for example:

 Do not use the toolbars as an accurate reference:

-Many engines provide toolbars, that are supposed to give you a sites ranking etc. Well, they are, by and large, a sorry disappointment, in that they are seldom accurate.
-Statistics show, they can be off as much as 2 to 3 ranking points, so as a ranking checker, they entirely misleading.
+Many engines provide toolbars, that are supposed to give you a sites ranking etc. Well, they are, by and large a sorry disappointment in that they are seldom accurate.
+Statistics show, they can be off as much as 2 to 3 ranking points, so as a ranking checker, they are entirely misleading.

 This is another one that is very misleading,

 in that the rank in this case, is the number of people who use the Alexa

 toolbar, who vista your site.
 So understand, the number you see, is a percentage